RagnarB83/ash-documentation/docs/setup.rst

     julia julia-packages-setup.jl  #This launches the julia interpreter and requests installation of required Julia packages for ASH.

 This will download and install required Julia packages.
+This step is likely required for each new user on a computing cluster.

 If there is an error like this: ERROR: SystemError: opening file "/path/to/.julia/registries/General/Registry.toml": No such file or directory
 Then execute in shell: rm -rf ~/.julia/registries/General